Rutu136/Comp4050-Project-Management/Software Project Management Plan.md

 Resource allocation is dynamic and may be adjusted based on project requirements and constraints.
 Regular resource allocation reviews are conducted to ensure the availability of all necessary resources.

 ### 3.2.4 Budget Allocation

+The budget for the project is estimated to be $500,000.
+The budget is allocated as follows:

 1. Software and Tools: $50,000
     - Computing resources: $10,000